We work with more than 300 partners to bring you better travel deals

-When is the best time to book flights to Muscat?
+When is the best time to book a flight to Muscat?

 Which day is cheapest to fly to Muscat?

-Muscat flights can be made cheaper if you choose a flight in the evening.
-Booking a flight at midday will likely mean higher prices.
+Muscat flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the afternoon will likely mean higher prices.